esi-neuroscience/syncopy/doc/source/basedata.rst

-SpykeWave Data Containers
+SyNCoPy Data Containers
 =========================
 What is in the box?!?!

-Take a look at :mod:`spykewave.datatype`
+Take a look at :mod:`syncopy.datatype`